 |Title:||Volunteer Assistant Coach|

-Andrew Stimmel, the captain of the 2010 Ohio State Lacrosse Team who was the 2013 Men’s Collegiate Lacrosse Association Division II National Coach of the Year, is Yale’s new assistant coach and will handle the goalies.
+Andrew Stimmel, the captain of the 2010 Ohio State Lacrosse Team who was the 2013 Men’s Collegiate Lacrosse Association Division II National Coach of the Year, completed his first season as Yale’s goalie coach in 2014.

 Stimmel, the Grove City (Pa.)
-College head coach the last two seasons, led the Wolverines to an Elite 8 appearance in the 2013 national tournament and finished fifth in the final Nike/Inside Lacrosse Poll after a 10-2 regular season and a first-ever top seed in Central Collegiate Lacrosse Association Playoffs.
+College head coach for two seasons (2012-13), led the Wolverines to an Elite 8 appearance in the 2013 national tournament and finished fifth in the final Nike/Inside Lacrosse Poll after a 10-2 regular season and a first-ever top seed in Central Collegiate Lacrosse Association Playoffs.

 He transformed a 3-7 team in 2011 into a 7-5 squad his first year as a head coach.
 While compiling a 17-7 overall regular-season record, Stimmel produced four All-Americans and had the conference’s best face-off percentage.